aoliverio/content/docs/installation.md

 ## Creating the database

-You must create database using SQL code from:
+You must create database, or adding tables on existing database, using SQL code defined into:

 ```
 /vendor/aoliverio/content/config/Schema/content.sql
 ```

+If you are created a new database, just replace the values in the `Datasources.default` array in the **config/app.php** file with those that apply to your setup.

-## Checking our installation
+## Checking the installation

 You can quickly check that our installation is correct, by checking the default plugin home page.
-From your Internet browser go to this url, replacing 'your-app-baseurl' with the correct address:
+From your Internet browser go to this url, replacing `your-app-baseurl` with the correct address:

 ```
 http://your-app-baseurl/content
 ```

+At this point you can proceed with the plugin configuration.